HaroldF415/dev_notes/algorithms.md

 Translation....

 When dealing with a problem, you have to start with a specific situation or example [ the instance ], and this situation includes certain information [ the input ] that followes the rules set by the problem [ constraints ].
 This input is crucial because it's what you use to figure out the answer or solution to the problem.

+## Sorting is a fundamental operation in Computer Science.

+Algorithms allows individuals to accomplish tasks [ solve problems ] while efficiently using resources.

+Clever algorithms are used on websites to manage and manipulate large volumes of data.

+In public-key cryptography and digital signatures, the choice of algorithms is essential for security and efficiency.
+Researchers continually analyze and improve these algorithms to withstand evolving threats and maintain the integrity and confidentiality of digital communications and transactions.

+Linear programming is used to allocate scarce resources in the most beneficial way.
+Linear programming helps organizations and decision-makers make efficient devisdions when facedf with limited resources and multiple competing objectives.